commercetools/commercetools-payone-integration/docs/Field-Mapping.md

      1. If not: Create an Order Number and store it into a custom field `reference` in the Payment object.
         An Integration Configuration determines the Custom _Object_ container and ID from which to get the next Order ID.
         The Checkout implementation that creates Payment before Order then needs to assure that the Order ID is taken from the Payment Object if the Order is created after the Payment.
-   *  _Required_ `language` -> custom field `messageLocale` of Type String on the CT Payment

 `DIRECT_DEBIT`*:
   * general: